-Nominations should be submitted by 31 January Year X-1 for consideration at the February Meeting of SLAM Committee.
+Nominations should be submitted to Imsmeetings@Ims.ac.uk by 31 January Year X-1 for consideration at the February/March Meeting of the SLAM Committee.

-At its February meeting, SLAM Committee will select a suitable nominee to recommend to Council to invite to become the Hardy Lecturer for Year X. After the Council meeting in March/April in Year X-1, the SLAM Chair will write to the chosen nominee to offer the Hardy Lectureship to him or her and then the SLAM Chair will report on his/her acceptance to the SLAM Committee.
+At its February meeting, the SLAM Committee will select a suitable nominee to recommend to Council to invite to become the Hardy Lecturer for Year X. After the Council meeting in March/April in Year X-1, the SLAM Chair will write to the chosen nominee to offer the Hardy Lectureship to him or her and then the SLAM Chair will report on his/her acceptance to the SLAM Committee.